Police: Girl, 4, shot in Auburn Gresham

 CHICAGO (WLS) --Chicago police said a 4-year-old girl was shot in the city's Auburn Gresham neighborhood Tuesday evening.

-Police said the girl was standing outside near West 88th Street and South Carpenter Street when she was struck.
-She was hit in the shoulder.
+Police said the girl was outside near West 88th Street and South Carpenter Street just before 7:40 p.m. when she was struck in the shoulder.

 The girl was rushed by family members or friends to Little Company of Mary Hospital in a van.
 She was then transferred to Stroger Hospital.
 Police said she is in stable condition.